 Students may apply for admission to the M.A. program on a full- or part-time basis.

 Applicants to the Ph.D. program must apply as full-time students to fulfill the residency requirements, but may thereafter register on either full- or part-time basis.
 (This decision should be made in consultation with the Chair of Graduate Committee and the student's Advisor.)

-Applications will not be processed unless accompanied by the application fee of $100 in Canadian funds.
+Applications will not be processed unless accompanied by the application fee of $120 in Canadian funds for paper/print admissions or $100 for on-line applications.
 The application fee is non-refundable, and is not credited against tuition.
-The application fee is as follows:

 1. Fellowships and Scholarships: The Faculty of Graduate Studies maintains an up-to-date listing of all fellowships and scholarships available to graduate students in Sociology.
 The most noteworthy of these are the University of Manitoba Graduate Fellowships (UMGF), Social Sciences and Humanities Research Council of Canada (SSHRC) Fellowships, and Manitoba Health Research Council Studentships.
 Students are strongly urged to pursue these opportunities.
 Such awards usually provide the most generous remuneration and at the same time allow students to devote all of their time to their studies.
 It should also be noted that the holding of a fellowship/scholarship does not preclude the student from obtaining other forms of assistance (e.g., teaching assistantships).

 2. Sociology Graduate Student Entrance Scholarship: The Sociology Graduate Entrance Scholarship valued at $2,000 shall be awarded to the student who:

 (1) has applied by the January deadline for admission;